 1) Considering that a few walls are eliminated regarding an open kitchen, open up kitchens tend to be naturally brighter and airy, as compared to sealed ones.

 2) The person preparing a meal in an open kitchen gets to be involved in the conversations around or pass dishes in people in the adjacent rooms.
-Cooking food time doesn’t mean dropping out on watching your favourite programme on the TV in the living room.
+Cooking food time doesn’t mean dropping out on watching your favourite programme on the TV with enjoying shaved ice in the living room.
 The family, or any guests who drop in, can feel like part of the meal-making process, too.
 All in all, an open modern kitchen makes for better binding with your family and guests.

 3) Open dining rooms lend an air of informality to the house.

 4) Proud of the wonderful way you display the pots and cookware in your kitchen?
 Or perhaps of the latest kitchen equipment you have scouted hard for?
 With an open up kitchen, it becomes possible so that you can show off all of your beauties and the fabulous decor of your kitchen to your guests!

 5) An open up kitchen plan lends a sense of space to the house.
 It makes your house look bigger and, therefore, work great for modestly-sized homes.

 6) With all the aromatischer geschmackstoff of fresh food hovering all around the house, the family’s appetite is increased and the foodstuff conclude being more content.

 7) If you have kids who need oversight, an open kitchen can help you keep close track of them while you cook.